The John C Mithun Foundation

 Naming and Recognition Opportunities

-The foundation appears receptive to naming opportunities that honor family members.
+The foundation appears receptive to naming opportunities that honour family members.
 The Doris B. Mithun Health Careers Academy naming demonstrates willingness to create legacy through major capital gifts when projects align with family values and foundation mission.

-Established Organizational Track Record
+Established Organisational Track Record

 - UCSB: Major research university